SergioGasquez/awesome-electronic-engineering/README.md

 - [GreatScott!](https://www.youtube.com/user/greatscottlab) - GreatScott! offers from basics concepts to experiments in a very clear and explained way.
-- [EEVblog](https://www.youtube.com/user/EEVblog) - David L. Jones is one of the most known and wise electronics engineers and in his YouTube channel, you can find a lot of interesting videos about certain electronics concepts, reviews or even live videos where he replies to any question from the watchers.
+- [EEVblog](https://www.youtube.com/user/EEVblog) - David L. Jones is one of the most known and wise electronics engineers and in his YouTube channel, you can find a lot of interesting videos about certain electronics concepts, reviews or even live videos where he replies to any question fro .
-- [Add Ohms](https://www.youtube.com/user/AddOhms) - Mostly tutorials, explained in a very visual way.
 - [Andreas Spiess](https://www.youtube.com/channel/UCu7_D0o48KbfhpEohoP7YSQ) - Projects and comparison of electronic devices.
 - [Jeremy Blum](https://www.youtube.com/user/sciguy14) - Amazing Arduino tutorial series and projects.
 - [Proto G](https://www.youtube.com/user/garofalo42) - Yet another interesting channel with lots of great projects.